-After the welcome speech, we played a round of icebreakers and got to know each other a little more.
+After the welcome speech, we got to know each other a little more through a round of icebreakers.
 We were also given a content crash course and brief for the next day’s challenge.

 It was really nice meeting like-minded ones from all walks of life.
 Especially when most people are still in school or just got out of school, they are storming the world with zest and fervour, to do what they love with power and passion, chasing their dreams.
 The next day, we will understand what poet Johnny Ox once said, “She dreams more than she sleeps.”

 That night, we had BBQ and great chats as though at an old friends’ gathering, it felt great.